-- (b) Disclosure of how reserves have been incorporated into the rate schedule increase whenever the rate schedule increase will trigger a contingent benefit on lapse; - (c) Disclosure of the analysis performed to determine why a rate schedule increase is necessary, which pricing assumptions were not realized and why, and what other actions taken by the company have been relied upon by the actuary in providing the certification in § 3.B(1), above.
-The disclosure should describe the sources and levels of margins incorporated into the premiums after the rate schedule increase that are the basis for the statement in § 3.B(1)(a) of the actuarial certification and an explanation of the analysis and testing performed in determining the sufficiency of the margins.
+- (b) Disclosure of how reserves have been incorporated into the rate schedule increase whenever the rate schedule increase will trigger a contingent benefit on lapse; - (c) Disclosure of the analysis performed to determine why a rate schedule increase is necessary, which pricing assumptions were not realized and why, and what other actions taken by the company have been relied upon by the actuary in providing the certification in 4C(1), above.
+The disclosure should describe the sources and levels of margins incorporated into the premiums after the rate schedule increase that are the basis for the statement in 4C(1)(a) of the actuarial certification and an explanation of the analysis and testing performed in determining the sufficiency of the margins.
 Significant deviations in margins between ages, sexes, plans or states shall be clearly described.
-Significant deviations in margins are other than those produced utilizing generally accepted actuarial methods for smoothing and interpolating premium schedules; - (d) A statement that the policy design, underwriting and claims adjudication practices have been taken into consideration; and - (e) A statement that the rate schedule after the rate schedule increase is not greater than the rate schedule for new business approved for use by the Interstate Insurance Product Regulation Commission except for differences attributable to benefits, unless sufficient information to demonstrate such differences are justified is provided. - (3) All rate schedule increases shall comply with the following requirements with respect to the portion of the business to which the rate schedule increase is to apply: - (a) Exceptional rate schedule increases shall provide that seventy percent (70%) of the present value of projected additional premiums resulting from the exceptional increase will be returned as benefits; - (b) Rate schedule increases shall be calculated such that the sum of the accumulated value of incurred claims, excluding active life reserves, and the present value of future projected incurred claims, excluding active life reserves, are not less than the sum of:
+Significant deviations in margins are other than those produced utilizing generally accepted actuarial methods for smoothing and interpolating premium schedules; - (d) A statement that the policy design, underwriting and claims adjudication practices have been taken into consideration; and - (e) A statement that the rate schedule after the rate schedule increase is not greater than the rate schedule for new business approved for use by the Interstate Insurance Product Regulation Commission except for differences attributable to benefits, unless sufficient information to demonstrate such differences are justified is provided; and - (f) A demonstration that actual and projected costs exceed costs anticipated at the time of initial pricing under moderately adverse experience and that the composite margin specified in § 2B(1)(d) is projected to be exhausted. - (3) For other than dollar-for-dollar long-term care insurance, all rate schedule increases applicable to policies issued under policy forms filed prior to December 26, 2017 shall comply with the following requirements with respect to the portion of the business to which the rate schedule increase is to apply: